2025 Malagasy protests

+The 2025 Malagasy protests were decentralized, Gen Z–led protests across Madagascar from September to October 2025, culminating in a coup d'état by the CAPSAT unit, which overthrew sitting President Andry Rajoelina and led to the establishment of the Council of the Presidency for the Re-Foundation of the Republic.
+The protests were triggered by frequent water and power outages in the capital city Antananarivo, and spread across Madagascar.
+At least 22 people, including protesters and civilians, were killed due to the security forces' response and the violence involved in looting and general disorder.

-Since 25 September, 22 people including protesters and civilians have been killed due to both security forces' response or due to looting and general disorder.
-Commercial areas and public facilities of major cities have experienced looting and vandalism.
-After removing his energy minister on 26 September, Malagasy President Andry Rajoelina announced the dissolution of the government of Prime Minister Christian Ntsay on 29 September.
-On 6 October 2025 he appointed military general Ruphin Zafisambo as the new Prime Minister.
+Rajoelina initially responded by removing the Minister for Energy on 26 September, and then announced the dissolution of the government of Prime Minister Christian Ntsay on 29 September.
+On 6 October 2025, Rajoelina appointed military general Ruphin Zafisambo as the new Prime Minister.
 On 11 October, units of the Madagascar Armed Forces carried out a coup d'état in support of the protests.
+Rajoelina, who held French citizenship, fled the country with apparent assistance from the French Air Force.

 Background

-Located off the coast of East Africa in the Indian Ocean, Madagascar has long been one of the poorest countries in the world.
-The World Bank estimated that in 2022, 75% of the country lived under the poverty line, out of a country of 30 million.
-Incumbent President Andry Rajoelina — who has dominated the country's politics since its 2009 political crisis, and was recently re-elected in 2023 in a vote that faced significant boycotts from the opposition — has been blamed for much of the country's recent economic woes.
+Madagascar is located off the coast of East Africa in the Indian Ocean.
+The World Bank estimated that in 2022, out of a country of 30 million 75% of the population lived below the poverty line.
+Incumbent Rajoelina, who had dominated the country's politics since its 2009 political crisis, and was re-elected in 2023 in an opposition boycotted vote, had been blamed for much of the country's recent economic woes.

-The capital of Antananarivo regularly sees widespread power outages and water cuts that last for up to 12 hours at a time while the government simultaneously invests in high-profile projects, such as the $152 million cable car in Antananarivo spanning 13 kilometers, widely criticized as irrelevant to citizens' basic needs but defended by Andry Rajoelina while referring to the same criticism the Eiffel Tower received at the beginning of the project.
+While the capital of Antananarivo had regularly seen widespread power outages and water cuts that lasted for up to 12 hours at a time, the government would invest in high-profile projects, such as a $152 million cable car in Antananarivo spanning 13 kilometers.
+Rajoelina defended the project, using the early criticisms of the Eiffel Tower as a justification.

-President Andry Rajoelina, who also holds French nationality, has become a focal point of public resentment due to his family's visible wealth and privileges.
-His daughter Ilona Rajoelina is often seen wearing designer brands, while his son Arena Rajoelina reportedly attends the elite EHL Lausanne hospitality school, opportunities unavailable to the majority of Malagasy citizens due to its high cost of enrollment.
-Viral TikTok videos by pages such as GasyBaddhie and BasedMerina denounce their luxurious lifestyle, drawing parallels to international examples such as Shrinkhala Khatiwada, former Miss Nepal and daughter of an ex-health minister, whose travels and elite status sparked public backlash.
+Rajoelina, also a citizen of France, had become a focal point of public resentment due to his family's visible wealth and privileges.
+His daughter Ilona Rajoelina was often seen wearing designer brands, while his son Arena Rajoelina reportedly attended the expensive EHL hospitality school in Lausanne, Switzerland.
+Viral TikTok videos by local influencers such as GasyBaddhie and BasedMerina denounced the president’s luxurious lifestyle, drawing parallels to international examples such as Shrinkhala Khatiwada, former Miss Nepal and daughter of an ex-health minister, whose activities had sparked public backlash.

 Origin

-The protests are rooted in a combination of historical grievances and recent triggers.
+The protests were rooted in historical grievances but triggered by a cascade of smaller protests leading to further unrest.
 On 15 September 2025, Transparency International helped organize a small rally known as Democrasia Mainty in Ambohijatovo, Antananarivo.